Fidel Castro: Guerrilla war: 1956–1959

-Castro's government emphasised social projects to improve Cuba's standard of living, often to the detriment of economic development.
+Castro's government continued to emphasise social projects to improve Cuba's standard of living, often to the detriment of economic development.
 Major emphasis was placed on education, and during the first 30 months of Castro's government, more classrooms were opened than in the previous 30 years.
 The Cuban primary education system offered a work-study program, with half of the time spent in the classroom, and the other half in a productive activity.
 Health care was nationalized and expanded, with rural health centers and urban polyclinics opening up across the island to offer free medical aid.
 Universal vaccination against childhood diseases was implemented, and infant mortality rates were reduced dramatically.
 A third part of this social program was the improvement of infrastructure.
 Within the first six months of Castro's government, 600 mi of roads were built across the island, while $300 million was spent on water and sanitation projects.
 Over 800 houses were constructed every month in the early years of the administration in an effort to cut homelessness, while nurseries and day-care centers were opened for children and other centers opened for the disabled and elderly.